 I've always wanted to date someone who plays the bagpipes.
-Or at least knows how to play the bagpipes.

 Oh my God.
 And the drums.

 Maybe the next best thing to a bagpiper, would be a pipe band drummer.
 Sweet baby Jesus help me if I found someone who could do both.
 Both, and that they like DeFazio's, obvi.